Bradoats/Bradoats/README.md

 - 👋 Hi, I’m @Bradoats
-- 👀 I’m interested in front-end web development
+- 👀 I’m interested in full-stack development
-- 🌱 I’m soon learning PHP
 - 💞️ I’m looking to collaborate on group projects with my colleagues/co-workers
-- 📫 How to reach me ...

 <!---
 Bradoats/Bradoats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.